guillermoamaral/Webside/docs/api/code/methods/get.md

 	"overriden": "boolean",
 	"bytecodes": "string",
 	"disassembly": "string",
-	"ast": "node"
+	"ast": "node",
+	"annotations" ["annotation"]
 }
 ```

-_Note: optional properties such as `bytecodes` or `disassembly` should not be included if they are not requested in the query._
+_Note: optional properties such as `bytecodes`, `disassembly` or `annotations` should not be included if they are not requested in the query._

 **Example:**: `Fraction` methods under `arithmetic` category and sending `reciprocal` `GET /classes/Fraction/methods?category=arithmetic&sending=reciprocal`.